PiotrSobczak/sentiment-analysis-from-tweet-data/README.md

 ## What is the purpose of this project?
-Opinion mining using Deep Learning on sentiment140 dataset.
+The purpos of this project is creating system for opinion mining using Deep Learning on sentiment140 dataset.

 ## Hardware
 The training was conducted using GeForce GTX 1060 graphic card